 Natural remedies like ozonized sunflower oil, tea tree oil, snakeroot extract, pau d’arco infusion, crushed garlic, and oregano oil can be applied topically to treat fungal infections in your toenails.
 Soaking your feet in diluted vinegar may also be useful.
 Keeping your feet dry and clean, avoiding going barefoot in public showers or pools, and treating athlete's foot before it can spread to your toenails can help you avoid infection.

-Fungal nail infections can give you discolored, thickened, and misshapen nails.
+Fungal nail infections (onychomycosis) can give you discolored, thickened, and misshapen nails.
 These infections are caused by various kinds of fungi that invade your nail through cracks in the nail or a cut in the skin near it.
 But if the thought of unsightly feet is embarrassing you, there are various ways of treating this condition.

 Your doctor may recommend antifungal tablets, antifungal nail paints which are applied topically to deal with infections, or laser treatment (where light is used to eliminate the fungus).
 Nail softening kits which remove the infected parts of your nail can also be useful.
 In some cases, complete removal of the nail may also be advised.1 However, if you’re wary of expensive treatments or of taking strong medication with possible side effects, you may want to try a few home remedies to deal with your infected toenail.

 Dab some ozonized sunflower oil on the affected nail twice a day to get rid of that nasty fungal infection for good.